Feature Article 1 Protecting the Environment in Asia through the “SAVE the BLUE” Project

 Sea turtles play an important role in marine ecosystems and their extinction would thus have adverse impacts on other marine organisms.
 The number of sea turtles has been seriously reduced and, if no measures are taken, they will go extinct in the near future.
 I’m grateful to have been given an opportunity to support efforts to conserve marine ecosystems together with KOSÉ.

 We support environmental protection activities at Kenting National Park, one of the best national parks in Taiwan.
-We organized events three times to clean up ocean areas where corals are present.
-Divers removed garbage wrapped around corals and rocks in the sea, contributing to restoring an environment suitable for marine organisms to live in.
+We cleaned up ocean areas with 60 divers where corals are present in 2015.

 Chen RongxiangStaff at Kenting National Park Headquarters